wp-plugins/microblog-poster/readme.txt

     6. Make your App Live by browsing to 'Status & Review'.

-    7. Copy your 'App ID' and 'App Secret' and configure your facebook account in MicroblogPoster's Social Accounts Section.
+    7. Copy your 'App ID' and 'App Secret' and configure your Facebook account in MicroblogPoster's Social Accounts Section.

     8. Follow the link provided by MicroblogPoster to authorize your App